jenanemone/jenanemone/README.md

 :sparkles: In addition to coding, I enjoy writing, reading, music, and TV.

-:pushpin: I'm currently working on my own projects, but I'm available for contract and hire.
+:pushpin: I'm currently working on wrapping up a few client projects and building my own, but I'm available to discuss a new contract or hire!
+Let's connect.
 ---

 * [Twitter](https://twitter.com/jenanemone)